4th Grade Syllabus

 Social Studies

 This year we will be focusing on the 5 main regions of the United States and how the following principles apply to that region.
 First, we will learn how the government plays a role in establishing and maintaining community spaces, applying civic virtues, and developing democratic principles.
 Next, we will learn about the people, customs, major cities, and geography of each state as well as have the children learn the states and capitals of each region.
 In addition to those, the students will learn economic principles and will learn about economic decision making.
 We will also discuss how individuals and groups work together to bring about continuity and change in society.
 Finally, we will use our resources to learn about the world and compare the perspectives of those resources to justify claims of causation and argumentation in society for each region.
+Our studies within United States history will also include the culture and contributions of Native Americans and their influence on European settlers as well as the early settlements and the thirteen colonies.
+The students will be able to identify the importance of our Founding Fathers and the Constitution of the United States.

 Spelling